mexok/bkt/README.md

 (compiled for amd64).
 2) include `alias.sh` into your local shell - (tested with zsh, but other shells should work too)
+3) Optional if you are using zshrc and want autocompletion: Place _l into your $fpath